GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: I felt pretty good, not amazing but also not too frustrated.
 Getting started did suck though and I procrastinated a lot before it xD

+### 2024-03-30 08:27:30
+#### Remove method for linked list
+**Description**: Spent most of the time correcting previous methods of the linked list and adding a new remove method.

+**Feelings**: Really amazing actually, since this is the first thing I am doing right after waking up.
+I am going to London today.
+Slay.